wilsonmar/Salesforce/EchoNoUI.md

 * Re-prompt

 ## <a name="Dialogs"> Dialogs</a>
-* Tweet to send

- * Alexa, ask Twitter to say "whatever".

-* Facebook blog to create

- * Alexa, ask Facebook to say "whatever".

-* Wordpress blog entry to create

 ## <a name="Domains"> Domains of Data / Objects / Classes</a>
 Prefix each request with:

 * Apps to use

   * Alexa, ask Force: Which features are nearest their limits?

 * Opportunities - a potential sales deal (akin to a project)